 As part of this, I noticed considerable repetition between the select_ephemeris( ) and sxpall_common_init( ) functions, and that the former could be made considerably clearer.

 In doing this, the code essentially says: "Here are ten state vectors for the object at .1-day intervals; find the TLE that best fits those positions."
+(With the number of state vectors and their spacing being adjustable.)
 This has the benefit of giving you an error measurement, namely, the difference between the SDP4 positions and those derived through numerical integration.

 Sometimes, that difference can be thousands of kilometers.
 This is rather common for objects in very high orbits, or very elliptical orbits, of the sort SDP4 was never really intended to handle.
 It always happens for objects at the Earth/Sun L1 and L2 points, because they have eccentricities greater than one, which the SDP4 model simply cannot handle.